 Moore's Reserve, South Downs, England, UK

 Named after English Astronomer Sir Patrick Moore, the South Downs site is approximately 100km from London.
 This spot has many photogenic features including an 18th-century windmill, famous chalk cliffs, Iron Ages Sites, rolling hills and windmills.
-All of which can all provide interesting foregrounds for astrophotographers.
+All of which can provide interesting foregrounds for astrophotographers.

 An annual Dark Skies Festival runs for two weeks every February.
 To make your location scouting even easier, there are 10 recognized 'discovery sites' which are all easily accessible by car.